archit120/JuliaOpenCVBindingGenerator/README.md

 # JuliaOpenCVBindingGenerator

+This repository has been archived.
+All work done here has been integrated into https://github.com/opencv/opencv_contrib/tree/master/modules/julia and https://github.com/archit120/OpenCV.jl instead.

+---

 This WIP repo has the code for an OpenCV module that automatically generates binding information.

 The package folder contains a dummy Julia package.